THE TEAM

 Joseph Josué Mora (he/him)

 Joseph Josué Mora is a Mexican born and Chicago raised artist and arts administrator.
 In 2018 he graduated from SAIC with a bachelor’s of Fine Arts degree.
 During his time at SAIC he worked at SITE Galleries as a Gallery Assistant, Install Assistant and Installation Director.
-In 2021, he returned to the Exhibition and Exhibition Studies Department at SAIC to work as a Gallery Technician.
+In 2021, he returned to the Department of Exhibition and Exhibition Studies at SAIC to work as a Gallery Technician.
 Mora is the current Assistant Director of Exhibitions and Staff Advisor for SITE Galleries and INCUBATOR.

 Gallery Technician